 For example: A promotional ad for one-coat house paint may state that one gallon will cover 600 square feet.
 When you use the product, the paint covers only 450 square feet and you need two coats.

 This ad is one example of an advertising misrepresentation.
-Wisconsin law is intentionally broad to cover the limitless possibilities for any untrue, misleading, or deceptive statement used to sell merchandise.
+Wisconsin law covers any version of an untrue, misleading, or deceptive statement used to sell merchandise.

 Read ads carefully to find out what is really being offered.